Ceki-me/awesome-ai-devtools/README.md

-# ⚡️🧑‍💻 Awesome AI-Powered Developer Tools
+# ⚡️🧑‍💻 Hello, Awesome Person

 This is a curated list of AI-powered developer tools.
 These tools leverage AI to assist developers in tasks such as code completion, refactoring, debugging, documentation, and more.